Grigorii777/DjangoTemplate/docs/django_orm.md

 ```

 ### Lookup expressions (filters with suffixes)
+### They are return QuerySet, like iterators, they will not be executed immediately.
 ```python
 from orders.models import Order
 # contains / icontains — search by substring